Must-try dishes

 A long-cooked chicken stew bronzed with berbere and niter kibbeh, served on a round of injera flatbread alongside a hard-boiled egg, the centrepiece of DC's Ethiopian feasts.

 History: Washington DC has the largest Ethiopian population outside Addis Ababa, settled along Ninth Street NW in Shaw (Little Ethiopia) and Adams Morgan from the 1980s onward.
-The community arrived after the 1974 revolution and grew through the 1990s; the unofficial neighbourhood designation came in 2005 after a coalition of business owners petitioned the city.
+The community arrived after the 1974 revolution; the unofficial Little Ethiopia designation came in 2005.
 Doro wat, the long-cooked chicken stew bronzed with berbere chili paste and niter kibbeh spiced butter, is the national dish of Ethiopia and the menu centrepiece in DC's Ethiopian rooms.
-It is traditionally eaten with the right hand from a shared round of injera flatbread, with a hard-boiled egg in the middle and additional vegetable stews (gomen, misir, atakilt) ringing the platter.
-Etete on 9th Street has run the canonical version since 2004; Dukem opened nearby in 1997 and is the older institution.
+It is eaten with the right hand from a shared round of injera flatbread, with a hard-boiled egg in the middle.
+Etete on 9th Street has run the canonical version since 2004; Dukem opened nearby in 1997.

 Watch out for: Egg, Dairy